-2022/2023 2022/2023 Why considered 2021/2022 Activity Company Cost Driver appropriate Cost Driver Customer Services - Billing Loop Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Payment handling, remittance, and cash handling Loop Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Charitable trust donations YW Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Vulnerable customer schemes Loop Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Non-network customer enquiries and complaints Loop / YW Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Network customer enquiries and complaints YW Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Customer Services - Investigatory visits/ first visit to customer YW Where the cause of investigation is not a network issue it is charged to retail.
-Where the cause of the investigation is a network issue it is charged to wholesale.
-Per Ofwat RAG 2.09 Where the cause of investigation is not a network issue it is charged to retail.
-Where the cause of the investigation is a network issue it is charged to wholesale Customer Services - Other customer services YW Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail Debt management Loop Wholly in Retail Per Ofwat RAG 2.09 Wholly in Retail
+Activity Wholesale/ retail Company 2020/2021 Cost Driver 2020/2021 Why considered appropriate 2019/2020 Cost Driver Customer Services - Billing Loop Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Payment handling Loop Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Charitable trust donations YW Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Vulnerable customer schemes Loop Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Non-network customer enquiries and complaints Loop/YW Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Network customer enquiries and complaints YW Wholly in retail Per Ofwat RAG 2.08 Wholly in retail Customer Services - Investigatory visits/first visit to customer YW Where the cause of investigation is not a network issue it is charged to retail.
+Where the cause of the investigation is a network issue it is charged to wholesale Per Ofwat RAG 2.08 Where the cause of investigation is not a network issue it is charged to retail.
+Where the cause of the investigation is a network issue it is charged to wholesale Customer Services - Other customer services YW Wholly in retail Per Ofwat RAG 2.08 Wholly in retail

-Table 1 - Wholesale/retail allocations - continued
+Table 1 - Wholesale/retail allocations (continued)